Chapter 1.15

 1.15.010 Civil infractions.

-(2) A civil infraction is unlawful conduct pursuant to the La Conner Municipal Code (“LCMC”) for which civil penalties may be assessed for each violation or for each day or part of day that the violation continues.
+(2) A civil infraction is conduct made unlawful pursuant to the La Conner Municipal Code (“LCMC”) for which civil penalties may be assessed for each violation or for each day or part of day that the violation continues.
 This chapter contains procedures for notice and hearing of civil infractions and imposition of civil penalties.
 [Ord.
+1226 § 1, 2023; Ord.
 839 § 1, 2001.]

 1.15.020 Notice of infraction – Issuance service, filing.

 (1) Notice of Civil Infraction.
-In addition to other civil remedies, the mayor or his or her designated enforcement officer may issue a notice of civil infraction to any person or entity that commits a civil infraction.
-The notice shall be filed with the municipal court clerk and served in the manner hereinafter provided.
-The notice shall state that a civil penalty has been or may be assessed against the person to whom the notice of civil infraction was directed and shall accrue for each violation or each and every day or portion thereof during which the violation continues, and shall notify the person or entity of its right to appeal.
+In addition to other civil remedies, a town official designated by the mayor may issue a notice of civil infraction to any person or entity that commits a civil infraction.
+The notice shall be filed with the hearing examiner and served in the manner hereinafter provided.
+The notice shall state that a civil penalty has been or may be assessed against the person to whom the notice of civil infraction was directed and shall accrue for each violation or each and every day or portion thereof during which the violation continues, and shall notify the person or entity of its right to challenge the civil infraction.
 The amount of the penalty shall be, for each violation, as specified in LCMC 1.15.080.
 The notice, except for parking and moorage violations, shall be in substantially the following form:

 NOTICE OF CIVIL INFRACTION